 Back in 2012, Harvard Business Review called data science the “Sexiest Job of the 21st Century.”
 As that article creeps toward its 10-year anniversary, data science has developed into a discipline that influences nearly all modern academic fields.
-Despite its pervasive reach throughout the Penn State, there lacks a cohesive data science presence at the university.
+Despite its pervasive reach throughout Penn State, there lacks a cohesive data science presence at the University.
 That void prevents the exploitation of synergies and communication among those working toward similar goals.

 David Hunter headed up the department of statistics at University Park from 2012 to 2018 and currently teaches statistics in the Eberly College of Science.
 His fellowship project aims to mobilize a Data Science community that will bring together data science-related efforts of faculty, students, and organizations throughout the University.
 The community would also support and advance the pedagogical initiatives, formal academic degree programs, and various research among data scientists at Penn State.